Ehrenfest's theorem beyond the Ehrenfest time

-In this work we prove several aspects of the quantum-classical correspondence suggested above using decoherence modeled by the Lindblad equation.
-The results presented here apply to Hamiltonians of the common form $\HQ=\PQ^2/2m + V(\XQ)$ with linear Lindblad operators and no friction.
-Such a system may represent multiple particles in multiple spatial dimensions, with general position-dependent interactions \footnote{The kinetic term could be replaced with a general quadratic function of momenta, allowing particles with distinct masses, but we omit this variation for simplicity.}.
-(With $N$ particles in $n$ spatial dimensions, we have $d=Nn$ degrees of freedom.)
+The results presented here apply to Hamiltonians of the common form $\HQ=\PQ^2/2m + V(\XQ)$ with Hermitian linear Lindblad operators (and hence no friction).
+(The case of general Hamiltonians $\HQ(\XQ,\PQ)$ and Lindblad operators $\LQk(\XQ,\PQ)$ is presented in companion work \cite{hernandez2023decoherence2}.)
+Such a system may represent multiple particles in multiple spatial dimensions, with general position-dependent interactions.
+(The kinetic term could be replaced with a general quadratic function of momenta, allowing particles with distinct masses, but we omit this variation for simplicity.)
+With $N$ particles in $n$ spatial dimensions, we have $d=Nn$ degrees of freedom.

-The case of general Hamiltonians $\HQ(\XQ,\PQ)$ and Lindblad operators $\LQk(\XQ,\PQ)$ will be presented in a companion paper.
-The linear Lindblad operators used here may be seen as the first-order approximation of a general environmental interaction, and their effect is to introduce both decoherence and noise.
-The noise manifests as diffusion in phase space, or ``environment-induced diffusion.''
+The Hermitian linear Lindblad operators used here may be seen as the first-order approximation of a general environmental interaction, and their effect is to introduce both decoherence and noise in phase space.
+The momentum variance $\langle \hat{p}^2\rangle$ of a Gaussian wavepacket grows like the momentum diffusion rate, $\dot\sigma^{\p\p}\sim\Dp$, while the coherence between wavepackets separated by distance $\Delta x$ decays at the ``localization rate'' $\Lambdax\Delta x^2$ for $\Lambdax = \hbar^{-2}\Dp$ \cite{joos1985emergence,zurek1991decoherence}.
+(The same holds under exchange $x\leftrightarrow p$.)
+Because of the factor of $\hbar^{-2}$, we can simultaneously have $\Lambdax\to\infty$ and $\Dp\to 0$ in the classical limit $\hbar\to 0$, giving the appearance of reversible noiseless dynamics while keeping macroscopic superpositions suppressed.